HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 If you make a copy of this project,please translate into your own language.

 ## doom or duty?
-It seemeslogical that we are living in "end times". this might just be a psychological phenomenon.
+It seems obvious to many that we are living in "end times".
+But this might just be a psychological phenomenon.
 There is a 6000 year old text of a egyptian priest thinking the same, there is Seneca, complaining about the slipping morals.. "kids these days..." only these day is 2000 years ago.
 There is the idea of the Kalpa´s of the hindu´s.